rstub/fs-api/docs/architecture.md

 +----------------+  GET food   +-------------+  GET food   +------------------+
 ```

-* The extrnal interfaces are provided by the `FoodController` class.
+* The external interfaces are provided by the `FoodController` class.
 * The `FoodController` forwards the external requests to the
   `FoodService` class.
 * The `Foodservice` makes use of the `FatsecretService` provided by